By MIKE MAIZELS, July 2020

 William Baumol, cost disease describes a trap in which highly specialized labor cannot share in the wider gains of created by technological efficiency.
 Baumaol’s iconic example is in symphony orchestras: the number of trained labor hours and fixed capital assets (like instruments) that are required to learn, rehearse and perform an orchestral composition has remained virtually unchanged over the centuries.
 As a result, the costs associated with symphonies (and museum) simply rise forever.

 The Google super museum offers a distant, chilling glimmer of the remedy.
 Often euphemistically referred to as “cost synergy,” the global museum of everything would enable the elimination of reduplicative assets, for example curators of European painting focused only on the collection of a single physical institution.
 As the whole enterprise becomes a detached from physical objects—diffused into a Deleuzan rhizome and served by algorithm—fixed assets like local expertise can simply be allowed to wither away.
 A shimmering digital surface with an even lower cost base than a Hall of Scoops.

 Can one raze a ruin?
 WM

-Mike Maizels is an art historian and curator whose work brings the visual arts into productive collision with a broad range of disciplinary histories and potential futures.
-He is the author of three books, the most recent of which examines the intersecting histories of "minimalism" in the visual arts and music.
-He has also published widely on topics ranging from Kanye West to the philosophy of mathematics.
-His curatorial have included the first museum retrospective given to a videogame maker and led to the discovery of hidden CIA training camps.
-He is currently a visiting researcher at the metaLAB, an idea foundry and knowledge-design lab at Harvard University.view all articles from this author
+Michael Maizels, PhD is an historian and theorist whose work brings the visual arts into productive collision with a broad range of disciplinary histories and potential futures.
+He is the author of four books, the most recent of which analyzes the history of postwar American art through the lens of business model evolution.
+He has also published widely on topics ranging from musicology and tax law to the philosophy of mathematics.view all articles from this author